Distance Education Students

 As a distance education student you are always welcome to schedule a face-to-face appointment in the Writing Center on the third floor of Ekstrom Library.
 If you are unable to attend a face-to-face writing consultation, the Virtual Writing Center allows you to receive feedback from one of our trained consultants.
 Through the Virtual Writing Center you can choose whether to have a live chat consultation or to receive a response by email.
 You can choose the kind of appointment you want when you make an appointment through our online scheduling system.

-- Sessions for the Virtual Writing Center are 50 minutes long.
+- All sessions with the Virtual Writing Center last 50 minutes.

 - If you submit a draft for an eTutoring written response, we try to respond to your draft within two business days after your scheduled appointment.
 You will receive an email telling you when we have uploaded your draft with our comments to your appointment time.
 During busy times of the semester it may take us longer to respond to your draft.